Records Management Frequently Asked Questions

 At Swarthmore, retention schedules are developed on a departmental basis.
 Many departments at Swarthmore do not yet have formal retention schedules.
-The Information Security Committee is responsible for coordinating with each department to develop a retention schedule appropriate for its administrative needs and in compliance with legal regulations.
+The College Records Manager is responsible for coordinating with each department to develop a retention schedule appropriate for its administrative needs and in compliance with legal regulations.

 If a legal hold is issued, this always overrides the retention schedule.